There are many reasons why a healing may not take effect. Below are some of the most common reasons, but there are others not listed here.

 Your entire being is created by thought, as is the universe.
 Your thoughts are extremely powerful and have the power to create your life, including happiness and love, and, on the less positive side, illness and misfortune.

-For instance, if you are holding a grudge against your mother because she was emotionally abusive, this anger, even if it is openly expressed against her, is held within you.
-You experience the negative thought flowing through your mind—which manifests into this reality in the form of negative energy/stress, coursing through your body looking for an outlet, and, if it is sustained long enough, may cause an illness to develop (over and over).
+For instance, if you are holding a grudge against your mother because she was emotionally abusive, your anger will produce negative energy, flowing throughout your body, looking for an outlet.
+If it is sustained long enough, it may cause an illness to develop.

-The thought must be removed from your mind for a complete healing to occur.
-You may temporarily ease the symptom through medications, or time may seem to heal it, but it most likely will recur because the root problem still exists, although it may change form.
+The thought must be removed from your mind for healing to occur.
+You may temporarily ease the symptom through medications, or time may seem to heal it, but it most likely will recur because the root problem still exists, although it may reoccur as a different illness.
 It’s like crabgrass where you have pulled out the green blades of grass above the surface, but the roots remains, ready to regrow.

 To completely remove the cause, you must release it through forgiveness.
 This can be hard work, and I recommend that you ask the Spirit’s help with this one (see the #3 meditation technique: “Releasing the Past”).
 If you have suppressed your emotions, it may take a lot of honest reflection to reveal your true state of mind.